SteelCompendium/data-gen/Abilities/Elementalist/Stare Into The Abyss.md

 ---
 title: Stare Into The Abyss (3 Essence)
-name: 'Stare Into The Abyss '
+name: Stare Into The Abyss
 type: abilities
 cost: 3 Essence
 subtype: elementalist